aaronreidsmith/aaronreidsmith.github.io/_posts/2020-12-05-advent-of-code-day-05.md

 You'll notice all we did was tweak our `MAIN` method a bit.
 We still find all the seat numbers, and if the user doesn't specify `p2`, we print the maximum.

 If the user _does_ specify `p2`, we also calculate our minimum seat number (since the seats don't start at 1).
 We then find the set of _all_ seats (being the range from `$min-seat` to `$max-seat`).
-We then use our handy dandy [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference) operator to find the difference between all possible seats and the list of seats we scanned.
+We then use our handy dandy [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference) operator to find the difference between all possible seats, and the list of seats we scanned.
 The difference, of course, being our seat.
 We find it just in time before the flight attendants drag us out.
 Phew!

 ##### Specific Comments